 On a government level, one way of dealing with security risks is by imposing regulations.
 In the UK, for example, customers have to specify how and on which instances third-parties can use their data.
 In the United States, banks have full control over who has access to shared data and are solely responsible for granting access permissions.
 Still, even regulated companies aren’t completely immune to data theft.
 All in all, despite the promise of robust security measures and data encryption, open banking still has to go a long way to win customers’ trust.

 “Open banking is actually a bit of a misnomer: there are no truly open APIs in financial services.
 Due to security, regulatory, and privacy concerns, it’s essential to properly vet each developer and use case.“

 Open banking has an immense potential of positively disrupting the fintech scene by improving services, promoting healthy competition, and introducing new and increasingly diversifying financial products.
 Its impact is likely to be similar to the advent of the cloud and give the financial industry an unparalleled acceleration boost.

 New startups are likely to emerge, as lowered entry barriers open the doors to budding businesses.
 However, to fully deliver on these promises, open banking has yet to develop a set of practices for quality assurance and data protection.
 When it comes to safeguarding customers’ data, you and your offshore fintech extended team/outsourcing provider should be on the same page.
 Robust security practices, risk mitigation plans, mature hiring processes, and access to high-quality talent are major indicators you’ve found a partner you can rely on.

-Are you looking to build a highly efficient Extended Team for your FinTech software development?
-Request a callback from Evolve to learn how we make a difference and can help you meet your business goals fast and cost-effectively.
+Are you looking to leverage Open Banking technologies for your FinTech software development project?
+Drop us a line to learn how we make a difference and can help you meet your business goals faster and more cost-effectively.